ksteiner92/PyMPDQMC/README.md

 # PyMPDQMC

 A python module for wrapping the example 'ggeom' executable of the quest DQMC (Determinant Quantum Monte Carlo) simulator.
 It allows to run different temperature calculations in parallel by automatically submitting it through an sbatch script on a cluster.
-Before the actual simulation a a pre-processing can be performed and input parameters can be changed on the fly.
-The current supported pre-processing is calculating the chemical potential for a given filling.
+Before the actual simulation is executed, a pre-processing can be performed, and also input parameters can be changed on the fly.
+The current implemented pre-processing is "calcmu", which calculates the chemical potential for a given filling.
 This is relevant for non particle hole symmetric systems.

 ## Usage